Zerr0-C00L/StreamArr_Pro/CONTRIBUTING.md

-# Contributing to StreamArr
+# Contributing to StreamArr Pro

-Thank you for your interest in contributing to StreamArr! 🎉
+Thank you for your interest in contributing to StreamArr Pro! 🎉

 ## How to Contribute